 Having walked the vineyards on several occasions during this period and listened to the various philosophical views myself, I was claiming that Tulbagh Mountain Vineyards was one of the most exciting ventures I had seen emerging from post-apartheid South Africa.
 But then it all went quiet.
 Funding appeared to be withdrawn and the rumours circulated that the farm was on the market.

-It would be fair to say that there has been something of a four year hiatus with a couple of name and brand changes in between, but one thing has remained constant during this period; the dedication and attention to the vineyards and the quality of the wines themselves.
-What is about to be released and what is still to come are best described as amazing.
+It would be fair to say that there was then something of a hiatus, with a couple of name and brand changes between 2010 and 2014, but one thing has remained constant during this period; the dedication and attention to the vineyards and the quality of the wines themselves.

 It was the intention from the very beginning to buy in white grapes from the Swartland rather than to plant them on the farm.
 Why plant Chenin when there is a massive resource of old vines within a relatively short distance?
 Tulbagh Mountain vineyards, along with a select band of like-minded producers, helped to create what is now increasingly being identified as South Africa’s signature wine – the ‘Cape White Blend’.
 Inevitably built on Chenin Blanc at its core, the style has evolved to incorporate a host of other varieties associated with the Mediterranean.
 This includes Grenache Blanc, Roussanne, Clairette, Viognier and, more recently, Marsanne.